-- Exercise is beneficial for health; however, it can also lead to the development of exercise-induced oxidative stress, particularly in anaerobic intermittent types. - Oxidative stress induced by exercise can be mitigated by utilizing antioxidant agents. - Strawberries serve as effective antioxidant agents, comparable in efficacy to the well-established vitamin E.
+- Exercise benefits health but can also lead to exercise-induced oxidative stress, particularly in anaerobic intermittent types. - Oxidative stress induced by exercise can be mitigated by utilizing antioxidant agents. - Strawberries are effective antioxidant agents, comparable in efficacy to the well-established vitamin E.